lulupac/pocketworkers/README.md

 # pocketworkers
-pocketworkers is a tiny task queue for local tasks processing in Python 2.
+pocketworkers is a tiny task queue for local tasks processing.
 It is inspired by the "Poor man task queue" code in [Bat-belt](https://github.com/sametmax/Bat-belt).

 While keeping its simplicity of use, it adds a few extra  functionalities such as the ability to launch a pool of workers and support for coroutine as the worker function.
 It also provides a simple way to chain pools of workers together into a data pipeline.